SAP-samples/ui5-exercises-codejam/chapters/chapter004/readme.md

 ![View with updated FlexBox](/chapters/chapter004/chapter004-01.png)

 We added a new `<FlexBox />` with the attributes `alignItems="Center"` and `justifyContent="End"` which makes sure all of its children will be centered vertically and displayed at the end of the box horizontally (which is the right side of the browser window in this case).
-We use an [OData operation binding](https://sapui5.hana.ondemand.com/sdk/#/topic/b54f7895b7594c61a83fa7257fa9d13f) (`{/submitOrder(...)}`) for the box, which binds an action [defined in the CAP backend](/bookshop/srv/cat-service.cds#L14) to the frontend control.
-This action will not directly be executed when clicking the box however (it's "deferred"), but the binding allows us to use it in a new `.onSubmitOrder` method, which we will implement in the next step.
+Inside that `<FlexBox />` we define a `<Button />` that triggers an `.onSubmitOrder` method when pressed, which we will define in the next step.
 We also added a `<StepInput />` so the user can set the order quantity.

 ### 2. Add a new `onSubmitOrder` method to our `app/webapp/controller/App.controller.js`